-Disclaimer: The EGU will work to match mentors and mentees with similar research interests and mentoring goals.
+Disclaimer: The EGU will work to match mentors and mentees with similar research interests.
 However, please note that it may not always be possible to match you with a mentor/mentee.
 Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working or studying in your specific scientific field.
 While the EGU is responsible for the matching process, it is up to each matched mentor-mentee pair to define their own meetings and programme for the conference, based on the suggestions above.